faizaan1abd/mslearn-openai/Instructions/Labs/05-generate-images.md

 2. Update the configuration values to include the **Endpoint** and **Key1** for your Azure OpenAI service.
 Then save the file by right-clicking the file from the left pane.

-    > **Tip**: You can adjust the split at the top of the cloud shell pane to see the Azure portal, and get the endpoint and key values from the **Keys and Endpoint** page for your Azure OpenAI service.
+    > **Tip**: You can adjust the split at the top of the cloud shell pane to see the Azure portal and get the endpoint and key values from the **Keys and Endpoint** page for your Azure OpenAI service.

 3. If you are using **Python**, you'll also need to install the **python-dotenv** package used to read the configuration file.
 In the console prompt pane, ensure the current folder is **~/azure-openai/Labfiles/05-image-generation/Python**.
 Then enter this command: